STORIES

 This vampire likes to take her pet bats - Benedict, Birdie, Beatrice, Bernard, and Bram (named after author of “Dracula” Bram Stoker) - for walks on gloomy Autumn days or early October evenings.
 They fly above her on leashes made of spiderweb silk - and definitely get tangled up from time to time.
 Lately, she’s been followed around by a little patch of night in the shape of a black cat.
 She keeps insisting he go find a witch to be a familiar for instead, but he much prefers the company of this vamp and secretly she’s already planned to buy him a collar and is pondering a name for him.

-As you can see, this vamp is quite stylish and has the necessary items to protect her delicate skin and senses from the sun (though she won’t burst into flames, contrary to popular belief).
+As you can see, this vampire is quite stylish and has the necessary items to protect her delicate skin and senses from the sun (though she won’t burst into flames, contrary to popular belief).
 Her face shows contentment but she quietly hopes to be left alone on her walk; she definitely prefers to keep to herself and her fuzzy little babies, all 5 - now 6 - of them.
 Where do you think they’re headed as they walk down this Autumn lane?

 October Stroll is a whimsical idea I envisioned some Halloweens ago so I (and these characters) all waited patiently for the right Halloween to come along so the spell of creation could take place!
 There’s no super complex story, just a fun depiction of a modern vampire with her bats and cat - all classic Halloween beings.
 She’s not a blatant vampire, no fangs bared or blood dripping down her chin.
 However, I still wanted her to have a classic vampire appearance so I decided on a Victorian look mixed with 1970s style (which also happened to have a Victorian Revival period so it worked out nicely).
 Her outfit is actually based off of clothes straight out of my own wardrobe!
 I love how you can see trends from both eras in different parts of her outfit.
 I even did a bit of research on ‘70s and Victorian jewelry to combine styles for her accessories.
 I think combining eras like that really helped convey the timelessness that vampires are known for.
 I also love how little things throughout this piece really add to the supernatural vibe as a whole, such as the ever-present swoop of her hair, the oversized yet still adorable vampire bats, and even the unique shape of her parasol’s handle.